-"Premises Square Footage" means (a) the entire area included within the Premises, being the area bounded by the inside surface of any exterior glass walls (or the inside surface of the permanent exterior wall where there is no glass) of the Building bounding the Premises, the inside surface of the exterior of all walls separating the Premises from any public corridors or such other public areas on such floor, and the centerline of all walls separating the Premises from other tenants on such floor; and (b) an amount equal to Tenant's Share of the lobby areas, corridors, restrooms, mechanical rooms, janitorial rooms, electrical rooms and telephone closets in the Building.
+"Premises Square Footage" means (a) the entire area included within the Premises, being the area bounded by the inside surface of any exterior glass walls (or the inside surface of the permanent exterior wall where there is no glass) of the Building bounding the Premises, the inside surface of the exterior of all walls separating the Premises from any public corridors or such other public areas on such floor, and the centerline of all walls separating the Premises from other areas leased or to be leased to other tenants on such floor; and (b) an amount equal to Tenant's Share of the lobby areas, corridors, restrooms, mechanical rooms, janitorial rooms, electrical rooms and telephone closets in the Building.
 The Premises Square Footage as of the execution of this Lease is set forth in Item 6 of the Basic Lease Provisions.